Monday, September 10

 Ukrnafta, the state-controlled energy producer, plans to carry out at least 18 hydraulic fracking operations this year, the company reports.
 During the first half of this year, Ukrnafta conducted half of these operations, all in Western Ukraine.
 After moving its equipment east, Ukrnafta will now ‘frack’ in Sumy, Eastern Ukraine.

 With the IMF team from Washington in Kyiv, many analysts believe that compromise formulas were worked out in advance for raising household gas prices and keeping the budget deficit to 2.5% of GDP for the year.
 Timothy Ash writes from London: “One assumes some deal has been done around gas prices, and fiscal adjustment for 2018.
 Given the many prior false dawns around this particular review, I cannot imagine the IMF team would have wanted to waste time in Kyiv, only to come back disappointed.”
-Ash estimates that $1.9 billion in disbursements [are] linked to this particular review.”
+Ash estimates that $1.9 billion in disbursements [are] linked to this particular review.”in collaboration with CMS Cameron McKenna Nabarro Olswang Ukraine and UBN, we have created the "Investing and Doing Business in Ukraine 2020 guide”.

 Through August, Ukraine’s metal companies earned 28% more in hard currency for their exports, compared to the same period last year.
 Earning $7 billion dollars, metals accounted for 23% of exports for the period, the State Fiscal Service reports.
 At this level, Ukraine’s top four exports are: food products, metals, migrant labor, and IT services.